ParkinsonLab/16S_MGX_Workshops/AKU_16S_Workshop.md

                                   --o-visualization qzv_files/rarefaction_curves.qzv
 ```

 Check out the file on the QIIME viewer.
 Do the samples look as expected?
-Try changing the metric to see whether that changes.
+Try changing the depth metric to see whether that changes.

 >Question 3.1
 >